jedishao23/OpenRace/website/docs/doc-setup-dev-env.md

 The rest are just some options set to save time/space when building.

-The LLVM build will also include a file named `LLVMConfig.cmake`.
-You will need to save the directory containing this file in order to build OpenRace.
+The location LLVM 10.0.1 was installed to will be needed to build OpenRace.

-In this guide we save it into the `LLVM_DIR` environment variable.
+In this guide we saved the install location to an environment variable named `LLVM_INSTALL`.

 ## Building OpenRace

-If your IDE natively supports CMake, you simply need to point it at CMakeLists.txt and it should Just Work™.

 As a backup, you may also build from the shell using the following: